 Looking to upgrade to OS X Yosemite?

-Today, Apple released the newest version of its OS X operating system named Yosemite (10.10).
+On OCtober 16th, Apple released the newest version of its OS X operating system named Yosemite (10.10).
 Just like Mavericks last year, all users of OS X (from Snow Leopard 10.6 onward) would be eligible to upgrade to Yosemite for free.

 At this time, Information Technology Services (ITS) is holding off on upgrading to OS X Yosemite while we complete testing on this new operating system.
 You should NOT try and upgrade your USD owned computer yourself – all computer operating system upgrades must be performed by ITS.